Skip to main content

 How long does refinishing take?

-3-4 weeks for whole-home refinish — 5-7 days of work plus 5-10 days of finish cure time before furniture replacement.
-Furniture and rugs cannot return to refinished floors for at least 7 days after final coat for proper cure.
+3–4 weeks for whole-home refinish — 5–7 days of work plus 5–10 days of finish cure time before furniture replacement.
+Walk-on (sock-feet) typically 24 hours after final coat.
+Furniture replacement typically 72 hours.
+Full traffic and rugs typically 7 days.

 Ready to start your Sunset / 30th Street flooring installation project?